 Channel 4 Drama is passionate about talent.
 We source and develop material and strive to push the boundaries of creative ambition.
 Drama continues to deliver high profile and award-winning programmes, from single films to long-running series.
 We have creative freedom to commission talent and projects that have integrity, originality and ambition.

 Channel 4 is committed to discovering and nurturing new writing talent.
 We continue to support new talent through two important initiatives: 4SCREENWRITING and COMING UP.
 Details about 4Screenwriting can be found here on the 4Talent website.
-Details of next year's Coming Up scheme will be available on the 4Talent website in early Summer 2013.
+Details of next year's Coming Up scheme will be available on the 4Talent website in Autumn 2013.

 We are always excited to receive submissions by new writers.
 Please submit projects to the relevant member of the drama team via an agent or a production company.
 Channel 4 cannot accept unsolicited scripts from members of the public other than via the 4Screenwriting and Coming Up initiatives.